GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 "I used two of Helen’s books in my Year 2 class last term: 'A Tale of Two Shoes' and 'The Dalmatian that lost its Spots'.
 The pupils absolutely loved them and so did I!
 'A Tale of Two Shoes' provided so many fantastic opportunities for meaningful and engaging cross-curricular work.
 We ‘kicked off’ our topic with a wonderful ‘wear your favourite shoes to school day’, wrote descriptions of our favourite shoes, created ‘WANTED’ posters, designed our own shoes, investigated shoe sizes in school and so much more.
 The children were so excited to ‘meet’ Helen via Zoom and loved having the opportunity to ask her some very thoughtful questions, as well as meet her beautiful dogs.
 I couldn’t think of a better way to inspire, engage and motivate our pupils.
 We are all looking forward to reading more of Helen’s books this year!"
 Mrs Payton, Year 2 teacher. |

-Fairfield Primary School, Cockermouth - Zoom visit, July 2021
+Fairfield Primary School, Cockermouth - Zoom visit

 "Our school was lucky enough to have the opportunity of a virtual author visit in the Summer Term in connection to our reading 'A Tale of Two Shoes'.
 Our Year 2 children were enthused by the fact we were getting to meet a real-life, local author and loved the opportunity to learn and ask questions about how to become a writer.
 The children engaged in a session where they could learn about the process of writing a story from the plan to the finished, published product.
 From the session, our children worked hard to produce newspaper articles reporting the exciting events the two shoes went through and were proud to display these in our school.
 The story was thoroughly enjoyed by all the children and shared with their families.
 The children felt that the characters were exciting and relatable which was supported by clear morals running through the story."